 From a biological framework, the stages of sex can be broadly thought of as the arousal phase, plateau phase, orgasm phase and resolution phase.
 The inability of a woman to fully experience some or all of the various physical stages the body normally experiences during sex in a healthy and pleasurable way can be defined as sexual dysfunction.
 Female sexual dysfunction is quite common, affecting about one in every five women.
 It can take many forms and can have numerous causes.

-Doctor of physical therapy Uchenna Ossai and nurse practitioner Kita Laird of the UT Health Austin Women’s Health Institute explain that defining the causes of sexual dysfunction aren’t as clear-cut as we may think they are.
+Doctor of physical therapy Uchenna Ossai and nurse practitioner Kita Laird of Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin, explain that defining the causes of sexual dysfunction aren’t as clear-cut as we may think they are.
 “Many patients assume their inability to engage in or enjoy sex is exclusively related to their hormones.
-Yes, that may be a cause, but usually it’s not just one thing,” Ossai says.
+Yes, that may be a cause, but usually it’s not just one thing,” Dr. Ossai says.
 “There may be other factors involved, including anatomical issues such as pelvic-floor dysfunction, as well as psychological, sociocultural, and interpersonal.”

 As unique as your sex life is to you, your treatment plan for sexual dysfunction should also be just as individualized.
 Laird and Dr. Ossai explain looking at a patient as a whole person allows them to develop a care plan that meets each patient’s specific needs.
 “For some women, it’s about managing the underlying conditions, such as pelvic pain or prolapse, and for others, it’s managing the daily mental and emotional stresses of life and understanding their own sexual needs and pleasures,” Dr. Ossai explains.